tbensky/PrologScheduling/README.md

-# Solving scheduling problems using Prolog using Constraint Logic Programming (CLP)
+# Solving a scheduling problem using Prolog using Constraint Logic Programming (CLP)

 This is a simple, gentle, and step-by-step example of how to use Prolog and constraint logic programmig (CLP) to schedule events